apacha/MusicSymbolClassifier/README.md

 The result of this training is a .h5 (e.g. res_net_4.h5) file that contains the trained model and when running via the PowerShell-script a transcript of the entire training is also created for later investigation.

+`TrainModel.py` has a couple of parameters that can be changed for the training.
+Note that all options have meaningful default values, so they are completely optional:

+- `--dataset_directory` the folder where the images should be stored.
+Default is `data`
+- `--datasets` Specifies which datasets are used for the training.
+One or multiple datasets of the following are possible: homus, rebelo1, rebelo2, printed, audiveris, muscima_pp, fornes or openomr.
+Multiple values are connected by a separating comma, i.e. `homus,rebelo1`.
+- `--use_existing_dataset_directory` Whether to delete and recreate the dataset-directory (by downloading the appropriate files from the internet, extracting and generating images) or simply use whatever data currently is inside of that directory.
+This flag should not be provided, if you switch datasets.
+- `--model_name` the name of the model configuration used for training (e.g. `vgg4`).
+Run `ListAvailableConfigurations.ps1` or `models/ConfigurationFactory.py` to get a list of all available configurations
+- `--width` Width of the input-images for the network in pixel
+- `--height` Height of the input-images for the network in pixel

+Further parameters for optional hyperparameter tuning

+- `--minibatch_size` Size of the minibatches for training, typically one of 8, 16, 32, 64 or 128
+- `--optimizer` The optimizer used for the training, can be SGD, Adam or Adadelta
+- `--no_dynamic_learning_rate_reduction` True, if the learning rate should not be scheduled to be reduced on a plateau
+- `--class_weights_balancing_method` The optional weight balancing method for handling unbalanced datasets.
+If provided, valid choices are simple or skBalance. 'simple' uses 1/sqrt(#samples_per_class) as weights for samples from each class to compensate for classes that are underrepresented. 'skBalance' uses the Python SkLearn module to calculate more sophisticated weights.

 # License

 Published under MIT License,